 Excavator for builders

 Foundation is the crux of any building and to lay a foundation, excavator is needed.
 This explains why most recent companies ask for and prefer the use of excavator in their logo.
-Note the smart use of excavator in these logos.
+Note the smart use of excavator in this logo design gallery.
 Would you like to incorporate this element in your corporate logo design?

 Skyline for multiple businesses